Zhefan-Xu/time_optimizer/README.md

 **Author**: [Zhefan Xu](https://zhefanxu.com/), Computational Engineering & Robotics Lab (CERLAB) at Carnegie Mellon University (CMU).

+If you find this work helpful, kindly show your support by giving us a free ⭐️.
+Your recognition is truly valued.

+This repo can be used as a standalone package and also comes as a module of our [autonomy framework](https://github.com/Zhefan-Xu/CERLAB-UAV-Autonomy).

 ## I. Installation Guide
 This repo has been tested on ROS Melodic with Ubuntu 18.04 and ROS Noetic with Ubuntu 20.04 and it depends on [global_planner](https://github.com/Zhefan-Xu/tracking_controller/edit/main/README.md), [trajectory_planner](trajectory_planner), and [map_manager](https://github.com/Zhefan-Xu/trajectory_planner).
 Please use the following commands for installation:
 ```